ShalevAri/ducky/README.md

 with significantly improved performance.

+# 🚧 Maintenance Mode

+Ducky is currently in maintenance mode.

+No new features will be developed, I'm currently focusing on fixing bugs, refactoring code, improving performance, etc.

 ## 🚀 Why Ducky?

 DuckDuckGo's bang redirects are processed server-side, leading to slow DNS resolution and redirect times.